-Figure 2.4.12a - Design Options for Dropped Garage Conditions

-In cases of extreme topography, special designs shall be proposed to address the site conditions.
+Figure 2.4.12a - Design Options for Dropped Garage Conditions proposed to address the site conditions.
 Entrance levels should relate to grade through terracing.
 Garages should also be designed to relate to grade, and should be located on the higher side.

-Figure 2.4.12b -- Streetscape with Grading Conditions
+Figure 2.4.12b - Streetscape with Grading Conditions